shinying/dmp/README.md

 Besides, for normal and depth prediction, we provide the weights trained with more diverse scenes and without prompts, which are more suitable for practical use cases.

-Download the weights from [this google drive](https://drive.google.com/drive/folders/1R7H2x3ETkxs5bRx9gzKo4ngxtFJfGPAv?usp=sharing) and place them in the root directory.tool
+Download the weights from [this google drive](https://drive.google.com/drive/folders/1R7H2x3ETkxs5bRx9gzKo4ngxtFJfGPAv?usp=sharing) and place them in the root directory.

 ### Run